Arize-ai/client_python/src/arize/_generated/api_client/docs/RoleBindingsApi.md

 caller has the `ROLE_BINDING_READ` permission.
 If the caller has no authorized spaces, the response contains an empty list.
 Use `user_id` to narrow to a specific user.

+**Authorization**
+Results are limited to bindings on spaces where the caller has `ROLE_BINDING_READ`.
+If the caller has no authorized spaces, this endpoint returns `200` with an empty list rather than `403`.

 Returns `404` if `user_id` is supplied and does not correspond to a user in the account.